> 95 % as determined by SDS-PAGE

-Lyophilized from sterile PBS, pH7.4.
+Lyophilized from sterile PBS, pH 7.4

-- Normally 5 % - 8 % trehalose and mannitol are added as protectants before lyophilization.
+1. Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.
 Specific concentrations are included in the hardcopy of COA.

-Store it under sterile conditions at -70℃.
+Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.

-CD302, also known as C-type lectin domain family 13 member A (CLEC13A), or Type I transmembrane C-type lectin receptor DCL-1, is an unconventional C-type lectin that may play roles not only in endocytosis/phagocytosis but also in APC adhesion and migration.
+CD302/CLEC13A (C-type lectin domain family 13 member A), also known as C-type lectin receptor DCL-1, is a type I transmembrane C-type lectin DCL-1/CD302.
 DCL-1 protein was highly conserved among the human, mouse, and rat orthologs.
 DCL-1 ectodomain contains only one CRD, whereas other type I transmembrane C-type lectins contain more than one domain (e.g. selectins and MMR).
 DCL-1 CP contains several putative motifs, including a Tyr-based internalization, a cluster of acidic amino acids, and Ser and Tyr phosphorylation motifs, suggesting that DCL-1 CP mediates not only endocytosis and late endosome targeting but also signaling.
 DCL-1 may be another cell/matrix adhesion receptor integrated in cell adhesion complexes and that DCL-1 dysfunction may affect APC adhesion and migration, causing suppression of APC function.